thesassway/thesassway.com/source/beginner/how-to-structure-a-sass-project.html.markdown

     @import "modules/all";

 The base stylesheet sets a couple of global variables and loads up all of my Sass modules.
 Again modules are not allowed to contain anything that would cause CSS output when importing.
-Tying all of my varibles and modules up into a base partial gives me access to my entire Sass environment whenever I'm setting up a new stylesheet with a single import statement.
+Tying all of my variables and modules up into a base partial gives me access to my entire Sass environment whenever I'm setting up a new stylesheet with a single import statement.
 This allows me to build multiple stylesheets by importing different partials.
 Multiple stylesheets are handy once a project grows to a certain size.

 ## One step further